svgradev/openwebui-sap-ai-core/README.md

 1. Connect to SAP AI Core
 2. List available deployments from SAP AI Core Instance
 3. Use SAP AI Core deployments as models within OpenWebUI
+4. Access a wider range of AI models supported by SAP AI Core

 ## Configuration